StarsShadow-dev/Modlite/README.md

 A work in progress programming language.

+A work in progress VS code extension is [here](https://github.com/StarsShadow-dev/modlite-vscode-extension).

 ## This programming language is currently in an experimental phase
 This means that:
 - some features may not be working